govau/smart-cities/README.md

 to the `master` branch, it will (assuming tests pass) additionally deploy to the `smart-cities-staging` instance.

+Note that the staging instance is currently protected by basic auth, using the `BASICAUTH_STAGING_USER` and `BASICAUTH_STAGING_PASSWORD` CircleCI environment variables. *Do not* push manually to staging via CF CLI, as this will remove the basic auth.

 Production deploys are triggered when a tag is pushed with a version as tag name such as `v1.0.0`.
 To deploy, ensure the working directory is clean (i.e., all files have been added and committed), then: